alexdenne/battalion/original/cards/index.md

-This file states the number of cards in the original battalion game It then splits them out via the 3 types of card available from a playbook - Monarch, Mage and Trick and then splits them remaining 3 types of card available from the main deck - Fighter, Captain and Leader
+This file states the number of cards in the original battalion game It then splits them out via the 2 types of card available from the playbook - Monarch and Mage and then outlines the only type of card available from the trickbook - Trick and then splits them remaining 3 types of card available from the main deck - Fighter, Captain and Leader

 Overall
   Total x112

 Playbook Cards
-  Total x42
+  Total x16

   Monarch
     Total x10